European Companies Search Engine

 Agencia Estatal Consejo Superior de Investigaciones Cientificas €480,308

-Centre National de la Recherche Scientifique Cnrs €371,255
+Centre National de la Recherche Scientifique CNRS €371,255

 Commissariat a L Energie Atomique et aux Energies Alternatives €0.00